lloydtorres/lloydtorres.github.io/myodialer.md

     <div class="col-sm-8 visible-xs">
         <div class="featuretext-md">
-            <p>Personalize your experience — <span class="cyan-emph">Myo Dialer</span> lets you start all calls sent from the app on speakerphone, and can let you know of incoming calls by vibrating your Myo armband.</p>
+            <p>Personalize your experience — <span class="cyan-emph">Myo Dialer</span> allows you start all calls sent from the app on speakerphone, and can let you know of incoming calls by vibrating your Myo armband.</p>
         </div>
     </div>
 </div>